Practical Classroom Organization Ideas and Tips

 Using Containers

 Use storage containers to organize your materials.
-Plastic bins, crates, pencil pouches, and baskets are great for storing textbooks, notebooks, folders, math centers, and other materials like office supplies, construction paper, and other little things that have a tendency to get lost.
+Plastic bins, crates, pencil pouches, and baskets are great for storing textbooks, notebooks, folders, math centers, and other materials like office supplies, construction paper, and other little things that tend to get lost.
 You can also use them to store classroom decorations or supplies.
 (Spoiler alert: if you’re not using book bins, you’re really missing out on an opportunity to keep things together).
 There are so many classroom storage ideas (and most of them can be put into play with items from the dollar store).

 5 Quart Plastic Storage Bin with Latching Lid, Stackable, and Nestable, 20-pack (Ad)